 The IP access limit for the acceleration domain name

 Then the actual access will be as follows:

 18.104.22.168requests the resource

 http://www.test.com/1.jpgfor 10 times in one second, and all access requests are made to one server on CDN cache node A. 10 access logs will be generated on this server, 9 of which exceed the QPS limit.
 The status code "514" will be returned.

 22.214.171.124requests the resource

-http://www.test.com/1.jpgfor 11 times in one second, and the access requests are evenly distributed on multiple CDN cache nodes, then each node will return the content normally.
+http://www.test.com/1.jpgtwice in one second, and the access requests may be distributed to two CDN cache nodes for processing due to network conditions.
+Each node will return the content normally.